-- The modifications are contained wholly within the previously approved building envelope such that the modifications do not alter the approved building height, bulk, scale, footprint or setbacks in order they compromise the previously approved stormwater disposal or landscape outcomes, - The originally approved residential amenity outcomes in terms of solar access, privacy, acoustics and view sharing are not compromised, - No changes are proposed to the approved off-street carparking, stormwater, landscaping or waste management regimes, and - The design quality of the development is not compromised.
+- With the exception of the subterranean exhaust plenum and riser the modifications are contained wholly within the approved building envelope such that the 3 dimensional form, setbacks and landscape outcomes as approved are not compromised, - The originally approved residential amenity outcomes in terms of solar access, privacy, acoustics and view sharing are not compromised, - No changes are proposed to the approved off-street carparking, stormwater, landscaping or waste management regimes, and - The design quality of the development is not compromised.

 In answering the threshold question as to whether the proposal represents "substantially the same" development the proposal must be compared to the development for which consent was originally granted, and the applicable planning controls.

 In order for Council to be satisfied that the proposal is "substantially the same" there must be a finding that the modified development is "essentially" or "materially" the same as the (currently) approved development - Moto Projects (no. 2) Pty Ltd v North Sydney Council [1999] 106 LGERA 298 per Bignold J.